editicalu/nordselect/README.md

 ## Library Usage

-The documentation of the library can be found at [docs.rs](https://docs.rs/crate/nordselect/).
+The documentation of the library can be found at [docs.rs](https://docs.rs/nordselect/).

 # Selection method

-To select a server without waiting too long, we use the following method:
+To select a server without waiting too long, we use the following method to find your preferred server.

-- Take all possible servers with the given filters.
+1. Download the list with all servers using the NordVPN API.
+2. Apply your filters on the received data.
+3. Sort the data on load.
+4. Pick the best one.

-- Ping the 10 ones with the least load twice.
+When using `-p`, it will take the 10 servers with the least load and .
-- Take the best one.

 If you think you have a better selection procedure, please let me know by opening an issue.

 # License